donutrj/verdigris2/content/Rules/Subsystems/Alchemy.md

 Potions have long been a powerful force in the life of adventurers.
 From the ability to smell lies or climb walls as a spider, to the simple classics like a fireball or healing tonic-potions have a long and varied past.

 To brew potions you must have the Alchemy talent and be properly equiped.
-A brewer must have a stone cauldron and the correct ingredients for their potion of choice.
+A brewer must have a stone cauldron (granite or basalt) and the correct ingredients for their potion of choice.
 A cauldron does not need to be big, but the metals of common cookware typically react with the brewing process.

 Once equipped, a potion takes four hours over the fire to produce, aka 1 shift (in downtime terms).